RoneoOrg/jamstack.club/content/theme/theme-contribution-template.md

 date: 2021-12-20 # Enter the date you submitted the theme in the format YYYY-MM-DD.

+stale: true
-stale: true # Please delete this line to get this file considered during the next build.
+disabled: true # Please delete this line to get this file considered during the next build.
+disabled_reason: template file # Delete also this line

 ssg:
   - Eleventy # at least one SSG is required.
 Delete the inappropriate lines.